BaneleMlamleli/ForexJournalRecorder/README.md

-This script reads an Excel file and populates the read data into a Database
+This script reads an Excel file then writes all of that data into a Database